 Sadly, the remainder of our 2020 programme has been cancelled due to the Covid 19 situation.
-However, we'll be back again in 2012.
-Next meeting planned for 12 January 2021.
-Further details of new 2021 programme to follow
+However, we'll be back again as soon as we can in 2021.

 Tuesday 14th January 2020